“Tony Flashes Back”

 Like “46 Long” and its one-off cold open, “Down Neck” is somewhat of a Sopranos anomaly due to its extensive use of flashbacks.
 Yet this distinction is what makes it such a fantastic episode of television, and another highlight of this landmark debut season, showcasing just how deep and introspective The Sopranos was willing to go.

 - “Down Neck” was written by Robin Green and Mitchell Burgess, and directed by Lorraine Senna Ferrara.
-Ferrara was the only woman director in The Sopranos entire run, and her lone contribution is a gorgeous piece of filmmaking.
+Ferrara was the only female director in The Sopranos entire run, and her lone contribution is a gorgeous piece of filmmaking.
 However, I question the abrupt flashbacks to “College” early in the episode.
 The cuts are quick and jumpy (“Are”— “Are you”—“Are you in the mafia?”).
 It disrupts the flow, and it’s almost as if the writers didn’t think we’d remember the iconic events that happened only two episodes ago.

 - Along with “White Rabbit,” the episode makes excellent use of “Mystic Eyes” during the flashback sequences.
 It vividly brings the setting to life, and it won’t be the first time that a Van Morrison tune has such an effect on an episode of The Sopranos.